eProsima/AML-IP/amlip_docs/rst/getting_started/project_overview.rst

 Python
 ------

-This is the programming language though to be used by a final user.
+This is the programming language thought to be used by a final user.
 |python| has been chosen as it is easier to work with state-of-the-art :term:`ML` projects.

 Nodes and classes that the user needs to instantiate in order to implement their own code are parsed from |cpp| by using |swig| tool, giving the user a |python| API.